acturtle/cashflower/docs/getting_started.rst

 **Run plan** - run plan is a list of runs that we want to perform with the model.

+**Model point sets** - points of data for which the model is calculated.
-**Model points** - policyholders' data such as age, sex, premiums, coverage, etc.
+For example, a model point can contain policyholder's attributes such as age, sex, premiums, coverage, etc.
-Model points can be split into separate files.
+Model point sets can be split into separate files.
 For example, there might be separate files for fund and coverage data.

 **Assumptions** - actuarial models are calculated based on assumptions.